 - 1 cup milk chocolate or semisweet chocolate chips

 - 2 teaspoons baking soda

 - 1 cup all-purpose flour

 - Heat oven to 350 degrees F.

 - Line cookie sheets with parchment paper or silicone baking mats.

 - In a large bowl, whisk together flour, oatmeal, salt, and baking soda; set aside.

-- Turn mixer to low and add dry ingredients, mixing only until BARELY combined.
+- Turn mixer to low and add dry ingredients, mixing only until they are barely combined in.
 Over mixing will result in a tough cookie.
-Use a wooden spoon or spatula to stir in the chocolate chips and M&M's
+Use a wooden spoon or spatula to stir in the chocolate chips and M&M's.

 - Using a medium sized cookie scoop, place dough about 2 inches apart on the cookie sheets.

 - Bake the cookies for 9 minutes.
 DON'T OVER BAKE – the cookies should just be set, but still slightly wet on top and very lightly golden around the edges.
 Let the cookies sit for 1-2 minutes on the cookie sheet before transferring to a cooling rack to cool completely.

 - Store in a airtight container for up to 4 days (the unbaked dough and the baked cookies freeze well, also).